 Norfolk County Area – Domestic Violence Ended: 888-314-3683

 Remember that your safety and that of your children is the most important priority.
-If you or someone you know needs assistance with a case involving domestic violence or a restraining order, please contact one of the Massachusetts divorce and family law lawyers at Next Phase Legal LLC in Medfield, MA.
+If you or someone you know needs assistance with a case involving domestic violence or a restraining order, please contact one of the Massachusetts divorce and family law lawyers at Next Phase Legal LLC serving the Medfield, Norfolk, and Mansfield, Massachusetts areas.